 Protecting You and Your Information

 Our campus uses Microsoft Authenticator as the official app for Multi-Factor Authentication (MFA)—an added layer of security that protects your account with a two-step verification process.
 With MFA in place, even if your password is stolen, an attacker faces another barrier before gaining access.
-Typically, this means verifying your identity with two things:
+Typically, this means verifying your identity with two layers of protection:

 You may already use MFA with services like your bank, Gmail, or social media.
 While MFA isn’t foolproof and doesn’t stop every type of cyberattack, it significantly reduces the risk by making unauthorized access much harder.